CTF-handbooks/map-maker-handbook/HANDBOOK.md

     > Once you downloaded the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/games`.
 * WorldEdit mod for Minetest (_optional_).
     > Although this is optional, it is recommended that you install WorldEdit.
 Creating maps requires you to build the borders and barriers of the map manually.
-This tool speeds the process up.
-This is also helpful when building other desired map structures.
+This tool speeds the process up and is also helpful when building other desired map structures.

     > You can install WorldEdit from either the Minetest in-game ContentDB or from the [ContentDB website](https://content.minetest.net/packages/sfan5/worldedit/).